NVIDIA/NeMo-Curator/README.md

 curated_dataset = curation_pipeline(dataset)
 ```

+### Python Modules

-NeMo Curator provides a collection of robust python modules that can be chained together to construct your entire data curation pipeline.
-These modules can be run on your local machine or in a distributed compute environment like SLURM with no modifications.
-NeMo Curator provides simple base classes that you can inherit from to create your own filters, document modifiers, and other extensions without needing to worry about how they scale.
-The [examples](examples/) directory contains a bunch of scripts showcasing each of these modules.
-The data curation section of the [NeMo framework user guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/datacuration/index.html) provides in-depth documentation on how each of the modules work.
-If you need more information to modify the NeMo Curator for your usecase, the [implementation section](#implementation) provides a good starting point.
+NeMo Curator provides a collection of robust Python modules that you can chain together to construct your entire data curation pipeline.
+You can run these modules on your local machine or in a distributed compute environment like SLURM without the need to make modifications.

+NeMo Curator also offers simple base classes for inheritance, enabling you to develop your own filters, document modifiers, and additional extensions without the concern of scalability.

+The [examples](examples/) directory contains scripts that showcase each of these modules.
+The Data Curation section of the [NeMo Framework User Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/datacuration/index.html) provides in-depth information on how each of the modules work.
+If you need more information about how to modify NeMo Curator for your use case, see [Implement NeMo Curator](#implement-nemo-curator).

-### Scripts
+### CLI Scripts

-We provide CLI scripts to use as well in case those are more convienent.
-The scripts under `nemo_curator/scripts` map closely with each of the created python modules.
-Visit the [documentation](docs) for each of the python modules for more information about the scripts associated with it.
+ NeMo Curator also offers CLI scripts for you to use.
+The scripts in `nemo_curator/scripts` map closely to the supplied Python modules.
+Refer to the [NeMo Framework User Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/datacuration/index.html) for more information about the Python modules and scripts.

 ### NeMo Framework Launcher

-[NeMo Megatron Launcher](https://github.com/NVIDIA/NeMo-Megatron-Launcher) is another way to interface with NeMo Curator.
-The launcher allows
-for easy parameter and cluster configuration and will automatically generate the SLURM batch scripts that wrap around the CLI scripts required to run your pipeline.
+As an alternative method for interfacing with NeMo Curator, you can use the [NeMo Framework Launcher](https://github.com/NVIDIA/NeMo-Megatron-Launcher).
+The launcher enables you to easily configure the parameters and cluster.
+It can also automatically generate the SLURM batch scripts that wrap around the CLI scripts required to run your pipeline.

-Note: This is not the only way to run NeMo Curator on SLURM.
-There are example scripts in [`examples/slurm`](examples/slurm/) for running NeMo Curator on SLURM without the launcher.
+Note: Other methods are available to run NeMo Curator on SLURM.
+For example, refer to the example scripts in [`examples/slurm`](examples/slurm/) for information on how to run NeMo Curator on SLURM without the NeMo Framework Launcher.

+## Implement NeMo Curator

+The NeMo Curator modules let you scale data-mining and NLP processing tasks to many nodes within a compute cluster.
+The modules accomplish this using [Dask](https://www.dask.org/) with [cuDF](https://docs.rapids.ai/api/cudf/nightly/user_guide/10min/) for the GPU-accelerated modules.

+At the core of the NeMo Curator is the `DocumentDataset` which serves as the the main dataset class.
+It acts as a straightforward wrapper around a Dask dataframe.
+Leveraging Dask, NeMo Curator seamlessly scales to arbitrary cluster sizes and supports various distributed computing platforms.
+Additionally, Dask facilitates reading and writing data in different file formats while efficiently balancing these operations across nodes within the cluster.

+NeMo Curator also integrates with the RAPIDS cuDF library, enabling GPU-accelerated exact and fuzzy deduplication.

 ## Module Ablation and Compute Performance

-The modules within NeMo Curator were in large part designed to curate high-quality documents from Common Crawl snapshots and to be able to do so
-in a scalable manner.
-In order to assess the quality of the Common Crawl documents curated by the modules in NeMo Curator, we performed a series
-of ablation experiments in which we trained a 357M-parameter GPT-style model on the datasets resulting from the different stages of our data curation
+The modules within NeMo Curator were primarily designed to curate high-quality documents from Common Crawl snapshots in a scalable manner.
+To evaluate the quality of the curated Common Crawl documents, we conducted a series of ablation experiments.
+In these experiments, we trained a 357M-parameter GPT-style model using datasets generated at various stages of our data curation pipeline, which was implemented in NeMo Curator.

-pipeline implemented in NeMo Curator.
-The figure below demonstrates that the different data curation modules implemented within NeMo Curator
-lead to improved model zero-shot downstream task performance.
+The following figure shows that the use of different data curation modules implemented in NeMo Curator led to improved model zero-shot downstream task performance.

 <p align="center">
   <img src="./docs/user-guide/images/zeroshot_ablations.png" alt="drawing" width="700"/>
 </p>

-In terms of scalability and compute performance, using the RAPIDS + Dask fuzzy deduplication, we are able to deduplicate the 1.1 Trillion token Red Pajama dataset in 1.8 hours using 64 A100s.
+In terms of scalability and compute performance, using the combination of RAPIDS and Dask fuzzy deduplication enabled us to deduplicate the 1.1 Trillion token Red Pajama dataset in 1.8 hours with 64 NVIDIA A100 Tensor Core GPUs.

-Additionally, using the CPU-based modules the table below shows the time required and resulting data size reduction of each step of processing the [Common Crawl snapshot from November/December of 2020](https://commoncrawl.org/2020/12/nov-dec-2020-crawl-archive-now-available/) using 30 CPU nodes (with hardware similar to the `c5.24xlarge` [Amazon AWS C5 instance](https://aws.amazon.com/ec2/instance-types/c5/)):
+Additionally, using the CPU-based modules, the following table shows the time required and resulting data size reduction for each processing step [Common Crawl snapshot from November/December of 2020](https://commoncrawl.org/2020/12/nov-dec-2020-crawl-archive-now-available/) using 30 CPU nodes (with hardware similar to the `c5.24xlarge` [Amazon AWS C5 instance](https://aws.amazon.com/ec2/instance-types/c5/)).

 <table>
   <thead>